Umukundwa004/forecasting/README.md

-# Weather Forecasting App whic will help people to check weather easily
+# Weather Forecasting App which will help people to check weather easily

 this responsive web application will t display current weather and forecasts city worldwide for any city.